jboyd8/jamieboydphotography/README.md

 * [Python](https://www.python.org/) - Python was the language used to build the backend of the website.
 * [Django](https://www.djangoproject.com/) - Python framework used in order to build out the routes/views of my website.
 * [Heroku](https://id.heroku.com/login) - I used Heroku to deploy my website.
+* [Travis](https://travis-ci.org/) - I used Travis to ensure throughout development that my project was building successfully.
 * [Postgres](https://www.postgresql.org/) - I used Postgres as my database for development and production.
 * [Typewriter.js](https://safi.me.uk/typewriterjs/) - I used the typewriter library for the typing feature on the home page.
 * [Lightbox.js](https://lokeshdhakar.com/projects/lightbox2/) - I used this for the lightbox on the Gallery page.